epccs/RPUadpt/readme.md

-# Software experiments
+# RPUadpt Software

-RPUadpt is a board I am working on that plugs into an Arduino Uno R3 pinout it does have a few extra pins that match my Irrigate7 and PulseDAQ boards.
-RPUadpt has an ATTINY1634 that I will most likely need to be programmed with Atmel Studio but who knows, perhaps the Arduino IDE can work also.
+RPUadpt is a board I am working on that plugs into an Arduino Uno R3 pinout it has a few extra pins that match my Irrigate7 and PulseDAQ boards.
+RPUadpt has an ATTINY1634 that I will most likely need to program with Atmel Studio but who knows, perhaps the Arduino IDE can work also.

 First I just want to get things started with a simple blink program.
 That should ensure I've connected the ICSP pins correctly and get the fuse settings.